-The best work to be done in deep focus are things that require a lot more mental thought and energy: blog post writing, product outline and creation, writing emails, etc.
+The best work to be done in deep focus are things that require a lot more mental thought and energy: blog post writing, product creation, writing emails, etc.

 Some tasks that are better to prioritize outside of your deep focus are image creation (like social media images), blog design, etc.